blghtr/plastinka_sales_predictor/deployment/README.md

 # Plastinka Sales Predictor API

-A FastAPI application for predicting vinyl record sales using time series forecasting.
+A FastAPI application for predicting vinyl record sales using time series forecasting, with cloud-based computation via Yandex Cloud Functions.

 ## Overview

 This API provides endpoints for:

 1. **Data Upload** - Process and store raw sales and stock data
-2. **Model Training** - Train time series forecasting models
+2. **Model Training** - Train time series forecasting models in the cloud
 3. **Predictions** - Generate sales predictions using trained models
 4. **Reports** - Generate various analysis reports

-All operations are handled as asynchronous jobs with status tracking.
+All operations are handled as asynchronous jobs with status tracking and cloud computation offloading.

 ## System Requirements